ibm-ecosystem-engineering/Watson-NLP/Deploy-to-KServe-ModelMesh-Serving/README.md

 **NOTE**:
 - The name of your `namespace` can be found in the email from TechZone when the sandbox environment is ready.

-## Pretrained models
+## Predictors for pretrained models
 Your TechZone sandbox environment comes with 3 pretrained Watson NLP models.
-They are stored in an AWS S3 compatible [IBM Cloud Object Storage](https://cloud.ibm.com/docs/cloud-object-storage) (COS) bucket, so that they can be served by KServe ModelMesh Serving.
+They are stored in an [AWS S3](https://aws.amazon.com/s3/) compatible [IBM Cloud Object Storage](https://cloud.ibm.com/docs/cloud-object-storage) (COS) bucket, so that they can be served by KServe ModelMesh Serving.
+A Kubernetes [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) named [InferenceService](https://kserve.github.io/website/0.9/get_started/first_isvc/) must also be created to register the model with the service.

 ### Step 7: Check the InferenceService predictors
-In order to serve a model in KServe ModelMesh Serving, a Kubernetes [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) named [InferenceService](https://kserve.github.io/website/0.9/get_started/first_isvc/) must be created to register the model with the service.

 You should be able to see the InferenceService predictors created for those 3 pretrained Watson NLP models in your namespace.

 <span style="font-size:x-small">